-The University will implement the CWEB and CWEL Programs in a manner which is designed to prepare or enhance the skills of individuals for practice in public child welfare.
-The University will assist school faculty in identifying and selecting students for participation in the CWEB program and will collaborate with county/state child welfare agencies in the selection of candidates endorsed for participation in the CWEL program.
+The University will implement the CWEB and CWEL Programs in a manner which is designed to prepare or enhance the skills of individuals for practice in public child welfare.v The University will assist school faculty in identifying and selecting students for participation in the CWEB program and will collaborate with county/state child welfare agencies in the selection of candidates endorsed for participation in the CWEL program.
 The approved school programs will offer child welfare specific course work and provide an internship (field placement) of at least 400 clock hours in a public child welfare agency for each individual enrolled in CWEB.
-The University will assist participating CWEB students in enrolling in the prescribed competencybased training provided through the Pennsylvania Child Welfare Resource Center, and will provide advising and assistance in applying for Pennsylvania Civil Service status appropriate to an individual's participation in the program.
-The University will require approved CWEL programs to provide for each enrolled individual a minimum of two courses which are predominately child welfare practice, policy or research in content and an internship or field practicum of at least 400 clock hours in an agency serving public child welfare clientele.
-At its discretion, the University may approve distance learning for coursework that may make it possible to share curriculum among approved programs.
+The University will assist participating CWEB students in enrolling in the prescribed foundations training provided through the Pennsylvania Child Welfare Resource Center, and will provide advising and assistance in applying for Pennsylvania Civil Service status appropriate to an individual's participation in the program.
+The University will require approved CWEL programs to provide for each enrolled individual a minimum of two courses which are predominately child welfare practice, policy or research in content and an internship or field Page 7 of 27 pages practicum of at least 900 clock hours in an agency serving public child welfare clientele.
+At its discretion, the University may approve distance learning/virtual access for coursework that may make it possible to complete degree requirements through partial or fully online curriculum within approved programs.